 "Thanks," I said through my pain as I continued to put cold on it.
-When I recovered a bit from my shock, I looked at Alistair's fallen, burning body, and decided to put out the fire even though he was dead.
+When I recovered a bit from my shock, I looked at Alistair's fallen, burning body.
+It had been a beautiful end to our hostility.
+I decided to put out the fire even though he was dead.
 "And thank you too, Alistair..."
-It had been a beautiful end to our hostility.

 "And Rebeka..."
 I said, looking to my other side.
-"She taught me to play the flute.
+"She taught me to play the flute, and showed me the clouds.
 So many friends..."

 Just then, we got a telepathic message from David: "We took out our Voren, but Katherine's dead.
 She neglected her own defense to make an opening for me."